 If you don't have the kit yet, don't worry.
 As part of the course fee, you receive a free kit list (and links to buy items).
 Once your kit arrives you are ready to attend a course!

 You can see a brief sample video of the online tutorials we provide to support our face to face learning via Zoom, here.
+You wil have access to all the pre recorded videos showing all the techniques as part of the course fee.

 If you are interested in doing a book making course please email me and once we have a group of 6 we can set a date and get underway!